baml

 Retry policies • fallbacks • model rotations.
 All statically defined.

-We currently support: OpenAI • Anthropic • Gemini • Vertex • Bedrock • Azure OpenAI • Anything OpenAI Compatible (Ollama, OpenRouter, VLLM, LMStudio, TogetherAI, and more)
+We support: OpenAI • Anthropic • Gemini • Vertex • Bedrock • Azure OpenAI • Anything OpenAI Compatible (Ollama, OpenRouter, VLLM, LMStudio, TogetherAI, and more)

 - 100% open-source (Apache 2)